Tour de France: Sam Bennett claims green jersey and stage win

 Irish rider Sam Bennett has taken the final stage of the Tour de France, winning the green jersey in the process.

-All he had to do now is stay upright on his bike until the checkered flag, Sam Bennett gave himself an unassailable lead in the race for the green jersey in the final stage of the Tour de France.
+All he has to do now is stay upright on his bike until the checkered flag, Sam Bennett giving himself an unassailable lead in the race for the green jersey in the final stage of the Tour de France.

 The last intermediate sprint, with 20 points for the winner, was decided after the third of eight laps down and around the 2km long Champs-Élysées, and Bennett, suitably riding a custom-painted green bike, took 11 points in fifth place, pushing him 66 points clear of Peter Sagan.